Exercises for lower back pain that work

 There are endless variations of core stability exercises.
 The problem is some of these exercises result in excessive loading through the lumbar discs and facet joints.
 Lower back pain is often related to a disc or facet joint.

-If you’re doing exercises that overload the discs and facet joints it’s quite possible to prolong the healing process or exacerbate the symptoms.
+Exercises that overload the discs and facet joints can prolong the healing process or make lower back pain worse.

 Walking is another great exercise for lower back pain